aswinayyolath/stretch-kafka-docs/docs/testing-submariner.md

-# Validating Submariner Setup
+# Validating the Submariner deployment

-## Testing Connections Between Clusters
+## Testing connections between clusters

 Run the following command to check the status of connections between clusters: